magnuskiro/magnuskiro.github.com/tech/crapp_to_cloud.md

 # Crapp to Cloud

-Oh, yes, this is work in progress.
-But experience needs to be told.
+WIP

-Yes we have a lot of old legazy crapp.
-We were at a stage where morale was at a lowpoint.
-And despair was at a high.
-That's when people were fed up, and start shovle the crapp.
+Do you have a lot of old legazy crapp?
+Are you at a stage where morale is low and despair is high.
+That's when people are fed up, and start shovling the crapp.
-So that's what we are going to do.
+So that's what people do.
 Because there are nobody else to do it.
 That's what responsible people in organisations with responsibilities do.

-# More background

-Timeline
-History
-Culture
+They start moving in a direction.
+To get movement.
+Like your car stuck in the mud.
+Rock it back and forth to get tracktion.
+Try to get your footing back so you can move forwards.

+# Some interesting aspects to consider.

+Timeline - What would you like this to be completed?
+History - What have you tried before?
+Which experiences can you learn from?
+Culture - Is you organisation ready?
+Eager?
+And which approach should your org take?

 # The plan

+The basic lift and shift plan is to "just move everything".
+Then you figure out thats quite difficult.
+So you start to analyse the situation you have.
+Actually looking at the crapp you have in your garage and how old your lawn mower is... that's and ugly truth nobody want to talk about.

+Somethimes I think the basics are:
-What do we have?
+* What do we have?
-Let's think.
+* Let's think.
-Ignorance if bliss!
+* Ignorance if bliss!

-GET THE SHOVELS!
+* GET THE SHOVELS!

+The you start diggin your way into a ditch of a pigration that will take forever.
+Did you do the good old traditional project management approach?
+Funtimes for the spreadsheet guru!
+But when does that make things move?

+# Visibility

+Share progress and be transparent.

 # Results?
+Time passes and people move on.
+The resuls are what they are.
+But in my experience not good.
+Early adoption on small things are best.
+Get in get experience.
+Get value.
+Then get compliance.
+Rome was not buildt in one day.
+Probably the first 300 years was spend figuring out there the entrance was.
+Then buildings formed.

+What I'm saying is that it takes a lot of time to build competence.
+And while you do that you need to have return on your investments, aka get the value out fast!
+Figuring out how the cloud will give you value is the most important thing.
+Then you can focus on getting that value out of it.
+All the other details will subordinate under the value goal.

+# Where is the quick win?
+In the lining.
+Keep compliance at bay so that you can move the tech stuff.